top of page

 Krista tried not to spit her coffee out, “Wait- that’s what happened?
 Is that when you got your driver’s license photo?”

 This specific truth took Holly a solid decade to get over.
 Her ID was expiring and she’d waited almost two months for the DMV appointment.
 She didn’t have a choice- she had to get it renewed.
-So, a week following the drunken band debacle, she’d slinked into the Department of Motor Vehicles sporting as much Maybelline concealer as could possible be layered onto a human face, and took the photo that would stay valid in the state of New York for the next ten years.
+So, a week following the drunken band debacle, she’d slinked into the Department of Motor Vehicles sporting as much Maybelline concealer as could possibly be layered onto a human face, and took the photo that would stay valid in the state of New York for the next ten years.

 “Our fun days are over.
 Sure, we can go to Logan’s and have a bottle of rosé in July and, yeah, that’s awesome.
 But our insanity, our real dumb shit, it’s never going to happen again.
 I don’t know why, but,” Krista looked out the window, catching a glimpse of herself in the rearview mirror.
 All she could see were the bags under her eyes, the fine lines around her mouth, and her hair that needed to be washed yesterday, “I dunno, it kind of bums me out when I think about it.”